Complexity and Misspecification: Applications

 In our framework, the same $R(p\Vert p')$ can generate very different growth losses even when \citet[][Regularity Condition 2]{growth22} is satisfied, because complexity aversion penalizes diffuse sampled-choice rules, so the cost of a given belief error depends on how much randomization is required to implement growth-optimal behavior in that payoff environment.
-This captures a key empirical pattern in macro-finance and growth: belief disagreements and ``narrative shocks'' tend to have large effects when portfolios load on a small set of salient states (crisis scenarios), while similarly sized misspecifications in calm environments have negligible effects on growth. \citeauthor{growth22}'s (\citeyear[][Proposition 4]{growth22}) payoff-invariant loss rules out this heterogeneity, whereas our framework is able to capture it in a tractable way.
+This captures a key empirical pattern in macro-finance and growth: belief disagreements and ``narrative shocks'' tend to have large effects when mixed strategies load on a small set of salient states (crisis scenarios), while similarly sized misspecifications in calm environments have negligible effects on growth. \citeauthor{growth22}'s (\citeyear[][Proposition 4]{growth22}) payoff-invariant loss rules out this heterogeneity, whereas our framework is able to capture it in a tractable way.\footnote{\citet{eden26} shows that in long-horizon stochastic-growth problems, a standard expected-utility maximizer is generically driven by atypical, rare-shock frequencies.
+We do not study how expected utility amplifies rare events, but how adding complexity aversion changes which downside scenarios matter.}